 For several reasons, accurate baselines cannot be generated instantly.
-Satellite data must be collected simultaneously by both base and rover for a certain period of time before an accurate baseline can be unambiguously solved.
-This period of time is the "initialization" period, and varies depending on the baseline distance and the number of satellites in view.
+Satellite data must be collected simultaneously by both base and rover for a certain period of time before an accurate baseline can be unambiguously solved for.
+This period of time is the "initialization" period, and varies depending on the baseline distance between base and rover, the number of satellites in view, and other factors.
 However, once an initialization is gained, that initialization applies to all points surveyed thereafter until either a) initialization is lost or b) the survey is ended.
+In addition, this initialization also applies backward in time, as long as satellite tracking was maintained during that time (while initialization was being gained).

-If initialization is lost, the points surveyed while the previous initialization was held are still valid.
-However, before surveying any more points, a new initialization must be gained.
+If initialization is lost, the points surveyed while the system was initialized are still valid.
+However, surveying new points requires that a new initialization must be gained.
 This new initialization will require as much time as the first initialization.
 Initialization can be lost in several ways, for example if the roving antenna's view of the sky is obstructed by a building wall, if the antenna is tilted far away from level, if the antenna cable becomes detached, or if the roving (or base) receiver loses power.